-The ADA primarily deals with accessibility of public facilities such as restaurants, hotels, and parks.
-With respect to housing accessibility, Title II of the ADA covers housing provided by public entities (state and local governments), such as housing on a State university campus.
-Title III requires that public and common use areas at housing developments are accessible.
+The ADA primarily deals with accessibility of public facilities such as restaurants, hotels and parks.
+With respect to housing accessibility, Title II of the ADA covers housing provided by public entities (state and local governments), such as housing on a state university campus or housing owned by a PHA.
+Title III requires that public and common use areas at housing developments be accessible.

 UFAS Accessibility Standards

-All Federally assisted new construction housing developments with 5 or more units must adhere to requirements of Section 504 of the Rehabilitation Act of 1973, and must design and construct 5 percent of the dwelling units, or at least one unit, whichever is greater, to be accessible for persons with mobility disabilities.
+All federally assisted new construction housing developments with five or more units must adhere to requirements of Section 504 of the Rehabilitation Act of 1973 and must design and construct 5% of the dwelling units, or at least one unit, whichever is greater, to be accessible for persons with mobility disabilities.
 These units must be constructed in accordance with the Uniform Federal Accessibility Standards (UFAS) or a standard that is equivalent or stricter.
-An additional 2 percent of the dwelling units, or at least one unit, whichever is greater, must be accessible for persons with hearing or visual disabilities.
+An additional 2% of the dwelling units, or at least one unit, whichever is greater, must be accessible for persons with hearing or visual disabilities.

 There are many things that can be done to make a home more accessible for a person with visual impairments.
 Small modifications can prove a big step towards making a person with a visual impairment more independent and confident.
 Some suggestions are listed below.

 - Lighting – Pay attention to the lighting system in the home.
-Light is very important factor for most of people with visual impairments.
-Not all such persons completely lack sight.
+Light is a very important factor for most people with visual impairments.
+Not all such people completely lack sight.
 Most can detect light and dark to varying degrees.
-Suggestions include keeping hallways, stairs and entrances well lit, use non-glare lighting, and install lights in closets and cupboards.
+Suggestions include keeping hallways, stairs and entrances well lit, use non-glare lighting and install lights in closets and cupboards.

-- Color Contrast – Pay attention on creating color contrast all over the house.
-Persons with visual impairment find it easy to locate something if it is contrasting with the background.
+- Color Contrast – Pay attention to creating color contrast all over the house.
+People with visual impairment find it easy to locate something if it is contrasting with the background.

 - Tactile Enhancements – People with vision impairments tend to be competent in using their sense of touch.
 For example, furniture with textured upholstery will enable a person to recognize furniture in different rooms by their texture.
-Suggestions for texture enhancements include marking switches, kitchen cupboards, personal items etc. with embossed stickers.
+Suggestions for texture enhancements include marking switches, kitchen cupboards and personal items with embossed stickers.

 Assistive Technology – Hearing accessibility can often be addressed through the use of assistive technology.
-Some suggestions include:
+Suggestions include:

 - Door Signalers – Door signalers let deaf and hard of hearing people know when someone is at the door, usually by flashing a light.

-- Smoke Alarms – Smoke alarms come in two formats: hard-wired, meaning that a professional electrician needs to install it, or ready to be plugged in.
+- Smoke Detectors – Smoke detectors come in two formats: hard-wired, meaning that a professional electrician needs to install it, or ready to be plugged in.
 The alarms either flash bright strobe lights or emit an extremely loud sound.
 A single transmitter can be connected to multiple receivers to provide alerting throughout a home or building.
 Vibration systems are also available.

 - Carbon Monoxide Detectors – Carbon monoxide detectors operate by either producing a loud, audible sound or by flashing colored lights (usually red).
 Strobe lights and wireless receivers are also available.
 The detectors are either stand-alone detectors or used in conjunction with existing alarm systems.
 Both hardwired and plug-in detectors are available.